medavox/tuki-nuwa/text/new words.md

 The strategy here is to freely add potential words for concepts I know Tuki Nuwa doesn't have a word for, then later delete the word if I can create a decent equivalent phrase which means the same thing.

-THe hardest part of creating a new word is finding a good-sounding lexeme for it, so that can be deferred until I know the word is definitely being added.
+The hardest part of creating a new word is finding a good-sounding lexeme for it, so that can be deferred until I know the word is definitely being added.

 In the meantime, words without a lexeme will be referred to by a short version of their definition, in <angle brackets>.